 Personal information collected for the administration of the NDHCE application may include: name, address, phone number, e-mail, date of birth, dental hygiene education information, examination administration information, examination results and certificate information, notarized copy of dental hygiene diploma/certificate, official transcript of grades, and candidate photographs.

-For the administration of the special examination accommodations application, personal information collected in addition to the NDHCE application includes: nature of disability, accommodation requested for examination, documentation of disability related needs, candidate declaration form and supporting documentation.
+For the administration of exam accommodations, personal information collected in addition to the NDHCE application includes: nature of disability, accommodation requested for examination, documentation of disability related needs, candidate declaration form and supporting documentation.

-The personal information collected for the administration of application for the assessment of educational credentials of graduates of dental hygiene programs not accredited by CDAC or ADA/CODA includes: name, address, phone number, e-mail, fax, dental hygiene education information – list of educational institutions, notarized copy of legal name change documents – if applicable, proof of registration/licensure with a dental hygiene regulatory authority or letter of eligibility for dental hygiene registration/licensure in the country (jurisdiction) where the dental hygiene education was completed, notarized copy of dental hygiene diploma/certificate, official transcript of grades, official statement of course descriptions, educational credential evaluation report and notarized certified literal translations – if applicable.
+The personal information collected for the administration of equivalency evaluations includes: name, address, phone number, e-mail, fax, dental hygiene education information – list of educational institutions, notarized copy of legal name change documents – if applicable, proof of registration/licensure with a dental hygiene regulatory authority or letter of eligibility for dental hygiene registration/licensure in the country (jurisdiction) where the dental hygiene education was completed, notarized copy of dental hygiene diploma/certificate, official transcript of grades, official statement of course descriptions, educational credential evaluation report and notarized certified literal translations – if applicable.

 What is the purpose for collecting Personal Information?